mulesoft-labs/js-client-oauth2/README.md

 > The client can request an access token using only its client credentials (or other supported means of authentication) when the client is requesting access to the protected resources under its control, or those of another resource owner that have been previously arranged with the authorization server (the method of which is beyond the scope of this specification).

-1. Get the access token for the application by using `githubAuth.credentials.getToken()`.
+1. Get the access token for the application by using `githubAuth.credentials.getToken([ options ])`.

 ```javascript
 githubAuth.credentials.getToken()